Automotive Technology

 Student Learning Outcomes – Students:

-- Can become electrical systems specialists
+- Be able to become electrical systems specialists

 Course Outline